adamedx/autographps/ROADMAP.md

 * Add preference support for prompt
 * Fix get-graphmethod -uri to not need graphname
 * Fix Invoke-GraphMethod does not handle inherited types
+* Member output commands should indicate what type the member was inherited from

 ### Postponed